How I Learned to Stop Worrying and Love the Search Bar

 What are the options to engage with this customer?
 Let’s start with three potential solutions and why they won’t really work:

 - Old school UX, that is filters, sliders, checkboxes somewhere on the page.
 PRO: easy to implement and very Nineties: we love the Nineties.
-CONS: clumsy on mobile (which already accounts for ~20% of total revenues), no adaptive behavior.
+CONS: clumsy on mobile (which already accounts for ~20% of total revenues), no adaptive or personalized interface.

 - Chat bots, that is chat-like interfaces overlaying the eShop main window.
-PRO: a dialogue is the most natural form of shopping experience as it mimics what happens in the physical world.
+PRO: a dialogue is the most natural form of shopping experience as it mimics what happens in the real world.
 CONS: while still clumsy on mobile, the main issue is that “it’s a little too human a little too soon”.
-A conversational interface encourages distracting questions, and technology is just not there yet to keep you entertained: I personally cannot resist asking ‘is P = NP?’ any time I find a bot, and the magic is immediately lost.
+A conversational interface encourages distracting questions, and technology is just not there yet to keep you entertained: modeling a full conversation introduces a huge amount of complexity that is probably unnecessary to solve this problem (beside the fact that I personally cannot resist asking ‘is P = NP?’, but that’s because I am a horrible person).

 - Visual search, that is visual interfaces allowing you to upload a picture (or pick a product) and find similar items visually (such as the snap feature in Snap).
 PRO: intuitive and rewarding when narrowing down items based on style.
 CONS: it still needs a search tool and possibly other UI elements to effectively guide the user in a catalogue.